google/seqio/README.md

 There are 3 ways to specify the tasks and their rates:

-  1. Provide a rate along with each task's name (rates are normalized before sampling):
+  1. Provide a rate along with each task's name (rates are normalized before sampling).
+In this example, the rates provided are units of the final mixture that come from the component tasks.
+Here, 1/(1+7) of the final mixture will come from "task1".

   ```py
   seqio.MixtureRegistry.add(